aditya-grover/node2vec/README.md

 > Knowledge Discovery and Data Mining, 2016.<br>
 > <Insert paper link>

 The *node2vec* algorithm learns continuous representations for nodes in any (un)directed, (un)weighted graph.
-Please check the project page <snap.stanford.edu/node2vec/> for more details.
+Please check the [project page](snap.stanford.edu/node2vec/) for more details.

 ### Basic Usage